Adelic line bundles on quasi-projective varieties

 Return to the dynamical system $f:X\to X$ for $X=\PP^1_S$.
 Recall

 By the moduli property, there is a morphism $S\to \CM_d^1$.
 Finally, the main result here is the following variant of Theorem \ref{equi PCF0}.

-\begin{thm} [equidistribution: PCF maps over projective line] Let $S$ be a smooth and quasi-projective variety over a number field $K$.
+\begin{thm} [equidistribution: PCF maps on projective line] Let $S$ be a smooth and quasi-projective variety over a number field $K$.
 Let $X=\BP^1_S$ be the projective line over $S$, and let $f:X\to X$ be a finite morphism over $S$ of algebraic degree $d>1$.
 Assume that the morphism $S\to \CM_d^1$ is generically finite and its image is not contained in the flexible Latt\`es locus.
-Let $\{s_m\}_m$ be a generic sequence of PCF points of $S(\overline K)$.
-Then the Galois orbit of $\{s_m\}_m$ is equidistributed in $S_v^\an$ with respect to $d\mu_{\overline M,v}$ for any place $v$ of $K$. \end{thm}
+Let $\{y_m\}_m$ be a generic sequence of PCF points of $S(\overline K)$.
+Then the Galois orbit of $\{y_m\}_m$ is equidistributed in $S_v^\an$ for $d\mu_{\overline M,v}$ for any place $v$ of $K$. \end{thm}

-If $S$ is a family of polynomial maps over $\PP^1$, the theorem was previously proved by Favre--Gauthier \cite{FG}.
-Their strategy is to reduce the problem to the equidistribution of Yuan \cite{Yua1}, which works for the polynomial maps, but not for rational maps.
+If $S$ is a family of polynomial maps on $\PP^1$, the theorem was previously proved by Favre--Gauthier \cite{FG}.
+Their strategy is to reduce the problem to the equidistribution of Yuan \cite{Yua1}, which works for polynomial maps but not for rational maps.

-As a dilation, we remark that the nef adelic line bundle $\OL_f$ for general $n$ is actually strongly nef.
+As a dilation, we remark that the nef adelic line bundle $\OL_f$ for general $n$ is strongly nef.
 For this, it suffices to treat the case that $S$ is the moduli space $\CM_d^n$.
 Note that the corresponding moduli space over $\ZZ$ is affine (cf. \cite[Thm.
 1.1]{Lev}).
 Then $\OL_f$ is strongly nef by Theorem \ref{invariant metric}.